LightSun/Visitor/README.md

 # Visitor
 this is a java lib for fast vist list , set ,map and etc. specially with 'CRUD' operations.
+Also we can tranform between  Collection and map ,Which use chain structure.

 ## Gradle config